-I've never taken out a payday loan before!
+I've never taken out a payday loan before.
 What do I do?

 If this is your first time taking out a payday loan, it's important to understand the process before you apply.
 The entire application will take place online, so make sure you have all your personal documents and financial details handy.
 You'll need to compare things like minimum income, employment terms, Centrelink eligibility and whether the lender does a credit check.
 You can also get an idea of the repayments using the tables above.Each lender is different so ensure you read each step before continuing.
 Make a note of the terms and the repayment amounts (and dates) and ensure you will have enough to repay your loan.
 If you need any assistance, once you've clicked "Go to site" the lender will be able to answer questions you may have, or you can start an application.

 Are payday loans a bad idea?

 Payday loans are an expensive form of credit and people should compare their options as well as research any rates, fees and conditions before applying.
-While payday loans are heavily regulated by ASIC, it's important to remember they are expensive and you shouldn't apply if there are alternatives available to you.
+While payday loans are heavily regulated by ASIC, it's important to remember they are costly and you shouldn't apply if there are alternatives available to you.
 Before you apply, see if you may be eligible and if the other credit types suit your needs.
 It's also a good idea to calculate costs to see if any of the alternatives are cheaper than a payday loan.

 The majority of lenders will direct debit your account on the day you get paid but will not deduct the repayment amount directly from your pay.